gheinzer/officr/README.md

 -   You should have installed `node.js` on your machine
 -   You should be able to install npm modules
--   git shoudld be installed on your machine
+-   git should be installed on your machine
+-   You should have installed a mysql server

 ## Required modules